ThomasWeinert/FluentDOM/readme.txt

 development.
 You will find the PHPUnit test in the "tests" subdirectory.

 Version 5 is a complete rewrite.
 It is updated to the new PHP 5.4 syntax.
-It now provides classes, that extend PHPs DOMDocument.
+It now provides classes that extend PHPs DOMDocument.
+Another focus was XML namespace support.

 --------------------------------------------------------------------------------